stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 bodies with every cell intact and capable of receiving again the impulse toward that mode of motion called life.
 There was hope that this second and artificial life might be made perpetual by repetitions of the injection, but we had learned that an ordinary natural life would not respond to the action.
-To establish the artificial motion, natural life must be extinct&mdash;the specimens must be very fresh, but genuinely dead.
+To establish the artificial motion, natural life must be extinct--the specimens must be very fresh, but genuinely dead.

   The awesome quest had begun when West and I were students at the Miskatonic University Medical School in Arkham, vividly conscious for the first time of the thoroughly mechanical nature of life.
-That was seven years before, but West looked scarcely a day older now&mdash;he was small, blond, clean-shaven, soft-voiced, and spectacled, with only an occasional flash of a cold blue eye to tell of the hardening and growing fanaticism of his character under the pressure of his terrible investigations.
+That was seven years before, but West looked scarcely a day older now--he was small, blond, clean-shaven, soft-voiced, and spectacled, with only an occasional flash of a cold blue eye to tell of the hardening and growing fanaticism of his character under the pressure of his terrible investigations.
 Our experiences had often been hideous in the extreme;
 the results of defective reanimation, when lumps of graveyard clay had been galvanised into